Why Food Reformers Have Mixed Feelings About Eco-Labels

 Organic

 It’s the largest and first-rate-recognized eco-label.
-Organic farmers comply with regulations that ban synthetic insecticides and fertilizer.
+Organic farmers comply with regulations that ban synthetic insecticides and fertilizers.
 The use of genetically engineered ingredients is illegitimate, and there are minimum standards for the humane treatment of animals.
 Organically raised cattle or chickens consume only organic feed, which is the main cause organic eggs are extra pricey.
 Organic farmers may also use composted animal manure as fertilizer and control pests with natural predators or rotate their crops.

 Non-GMO